Our Board of Directors

-The Coshocton Port Authority helps pull together information to address a specific project’s requirements.
+The Coshocton Port Authority (CPA) helps pull together information to address a specific project’s requirements.
 We are able to create a portfolio of information that prospects consider when making a decision regarding land, buildings or a community.

 The CPA is a city and county public agency created by political subdivisions under Ohio Revised Code Section 4582 to support efforts that lead to job creation and retention in Coshocton County.